Eric Martin (American singer): Early years

-Eric Martin was a drummer for a short while.
-Realizing it fit his personality better, he opted for front man/lead vocalist in the next bands he joined.
-He played in a handful of teen rock groups such as S.F.
+Martin was a drummer for a short while.
+Realizing it fit his personality better, he opted for frontman/lead vocalist in the next bands he joined.
+He played in a handful of teen rock groups with Randy Richardson, Fil Pearl and Ric Walz-Smith, such as S.F.
 Bloodshy and Backhome while attending Foothill High School in Sacramento, California.
-He performed in a punk band in the mid-1970s called The Innocents with Connie Champagne and Ric Walz-Smith.
-Also in 1974 and 1975, he played college clubs with Jim Preston in The J.C.
+He performed in a punk band in the mid-1970s called The Innocents with Walz-Smith and Connie Champagne.
+In 1974 Eric played college clubs with Jim Preston in The J.C.
 Michaels Band.
-He started to make it big when he joined Stark Raving Mad (which also included future Winger guitarist/keyboardist Paul Taylor) in Santa Rosa, California.
-Stark Raving Mad, which also included Donavan Stark and Brian Stark, cut a demo with Bearsville Records that was produced by Chris Nicks, brother of Stevie Nicks.

-During the summer break in 1974, Martin joined a musical comedy workshop held at Mira Loma High School in Sacramento.
+Also in 1974, during the summer break, Martin joined a musical comedy workshop held at Mira Loma High School in Sacramento.
 He auditioned for the part of Judas; although he ultimately did not get the role, he did become the understudy.
 Martin credits the honing of his voice to his teacher, Judy Davis.
 She taught him diction, stamina, and breath-control.